Edmond Hamilton: Writing career

 In 1942 Hamilton began writing for DC Comics, specializing in stories for their characters Superman and Batman.
 His first comics story was "Bandits in Toyland" in Batman #11 (June–July 1942).
-He wrote the short-lived science fiction series Chris KL-99 in Strange Adventures, which was loosely based on Captain Future.
+He wrote the short-lived science fiction series Chris KL-99 in Strange Adventures, loosely based on Captain Future.
 He and artist Sheldon Moldoff created Batwoman in Detective Comics #233 (July 1956).
 Hamilton co-created Space Ranger in Showcase #15 (July–Aug.
 1958) with Gardner Fox and Bob Brown.
 He also wrote the well-regarded three-part story "The Last Days of Superman" in Superman #156 (Oct 1962).
-Hamilton was instrumental in the early growth of the Legion of Super-Heroes feature, as one of its first regular writers.
-He introduced many of the early Legion concepts including the Time Trapper in Adventure Comics #317 (Feb.
-1964) and Timber Wolf in Adventure Comics #327 (Dec.
-1964).
-His story "The Clash of Cape and Cowl" in World's Finest Comics #153 (Nov.
+Hamilton was also among the first regular writers for Legion of Super-Heroes, where he created Timber Wolf, the Time Trapper, and the Legion of Substitute Heroes, among other characters.
+"The Clash of Cape and Cowl" in World's Finest Comics #153 (Nov.
 1965) is the source of an Internet meme in which Batman slaps Robin.
 Hamilton retired from comics with the publication of "The Cape and Cowl Crooks" in World's Finest Comics #159 (August 1966).

 In 1969, the Macfadden/Bartell Corporation published a collection of short science fiction stories "Alien Earth and Other Stories" (520-00219-075), where Hamilton's 1949 "Alien Earth" was featured along with novelettes by Isaac Asimov, Robert Bloch, Ray Bradbury, Arthur C. Clarke and others.